golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ### Are there any existing x509 extensions, that we could use?

-Although there are extensions serving similar purpose of defining, what certificate can be used for, we have no control over these extensions and can't define our own list of values.
+Beside the standard extensions mentioned in this document, there is no extension that could host a freely extendable list of permissions.

-### Why we need `all` allowance?
+### Why we need `all` permission?

-Since list of allowances is not exhaustive, we don't want to be forced to change root certificate, when adding new features.
+Since list of permissions is not exhaustive, we don't want to be forced to change certificates, when adding new features.
-We must keep in mind that `all` allowance should be used sparingly only for top level certificates.
-For sure we shouldn't sign any certificate with `all` allowance for external parties.
+We must keep in mind that `all` permission should be used sparingly only for top level certificates.
+For sure we shouldn't sign any certificate with `all` permission for external parties.

 ## Backwards Compatibility